Most Expensive Bronx Neighborhoods

 Bronx is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 One downside of living in Bronx, however, is that residents on average have to contend with a long commute, spending on average 40.18 minutes every day commuting to work.
 It is, however, a pedestrian-friendly borough.
 Many of its neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
 In addition, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

-The percentage of adults in Bronx who are college-educated is close to the national average for all communities of 21.84%: 18.02% of the adults in Bronx have a bachelor's degree or advanced degree.
+In terms of college education, Bronx is nearly on par with the US average for all cities of 21.84%: 18.02% of adults 25 and older in Bronx have a bachelor's degree or advanced degree.

 The per capita income in Bronx in 2010 was $18,048, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $72,192 for a family of four.
 However, Bronx contains both very wealthy and poor people as well.

 Bronx is an extremely ethnically-diverse borough.
 The people who call Bronx home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Bronx, accounting for 53.53% of the borough’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Bronx residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Bronx include Jamaican and Italian.